moxisuki/moxisuki/README.md

-Wants to create but is limited by laziness.:P
+> Wants to create but is limited by laziness :P

 ![Moxi's GitHub stats](https://github-readme-stats.vercel.app/api?username=moxisuki&include_all_commits=true)